mikkosyrja/speedcrunch-sailfish/README.md

 Sailfish port of [SpeedCrunch](http://speedcrunch.org) calculator.

+Based on the original port by @qwazix.
+Updated to the latest SpeenCrunch engine and fixed UI for Sailfish X. Currently tested in Jolla 1 and Sony Xperia.

 Features:
 - Calculations with up to 50 digits of precision
 - History stack with value or expression recall